Wellbeing and Inclusion

 Wellbeing

-At Livingstone Primary School, we prioritise student wellbeing through our safe and supportive learning environment, evidence based social and emotional learning curriculum and continual staff professional learning.
-Wellbeing programs and initiatives that drive our practice include:
+At Livingstone Primary School, we prioritise student wellbeing and inclusion through our safe and supportive learning environment, evidence based social and emotional learning curriculum and continual staff professional learning.
+Our staff team includes a Wellbeing Leader, an Inclusion Leader, a Student Support Officer, and a team of Education Support Staff.
+A number of programs and initiatives are used to teach and promote wellbeing and inclusion at our school, including:

 – eSmart – keeping children safe from bullying, cyber bullying and violence.